 "One of the things we tried to do with the show was to try and do something that was so unpredictable that it had no shape and you could never say what the kind of humor was.
 And I think that the fact that 'Pythonesque' is now a word in the Oxford English Dictionary shows the extent to which we failed."

 — Terry Jones at the US Comedy Arts Festival, 1998

-Four Yorkshiremen (Which was not written for MPFC, but was instead created for At Last The 1948 Show, in which Cleese and Chapman starred along with future Goodie Tim Brooke-Taylor and Young Frankenstein's Marty Feldman.
+Four Yorkshiremen (Which was not written for MPFC, but was instead created for At Last The 1948 Show, in which Cleese and Chapman starred along with Tim Brooke-Taylor and Marty Feldman.
 Its use in other Python stuff has led to many attributing it mistakenly to Python.)

 Lumberjack Song ("I put on women's clothing and hang around in bars...
-I wish I'd been a girlie, just like my dear Mama!")
+I wish I'd been a girlie, just like my dear Mamma!")